A Jedi's Fight - A Star Wars Fan Fiction Story

 "Master Solo," Chati said quietly, "If this knowledge belongs to the Jedi, you shouldn't refrain master Organa to obtain that knowledge, for I think, that she will learn it somehow.
 I have seen master Skywalker doing it and I'm sure it's safe to use."

-"Shut up, girl," Han snapped, "Master Organa, as you called her, is my wife and I'm telling her brother I don't like it she will obtain this dark side knowledge of Darth Vader.
-I can't speak for your master; he can decided for himself if wants to follow the instruction of his father."
+"Shut up Chati," Han snapped, "Master Organa, as you called her, is my wife and I'm telling her brother I don't like it she will obtain this dark side knowledge of Darth Vader.
+I can't speak for Luke; he can decided for himself if wants to follow the instruction of his father."

 Leia raised her hand.